jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/counting-authors.md

 we can avoid counting any author more than once.
 After this adjustment,
-we export the resulting database to our software as a file and share it through the ASM.
+we export the resulting database to our software as a file and share it through the ARM.

 At the end of this process,
 we get a complete names file.